-Refer to the Bachelor of Computer and Information Sciences Table on page 469.
+Refer to the Bachelor of Computer and Information Sciences Table.

 GRADUATE DIPLOMA IN HEALTH SCIENCE (GradDipHSc) AK1013

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.